chriscamano/chriscamano.github.io/index.md

 - **[Jan.
 2024]** Invited to speak on randomized tensor network algorithms at the Joint Math Meeting 2024
 - **[Oct.
 2023]** Invited to speak on Uniform Manifold Approximate Projection (UMAP) at the Great Minds in STEM conference 2023 (3rd place)
 - **[Jun.
-2023]** Invited to work with Joel Tropp and Ethan Epperly at Caltech University on Randomized Tensor Networks
+2023]** Invited to research with Joel Tropp and Ethan Epperly at Caltech University on Randomized Tensor Networks
 - **[Jun.
 2023]** Invited to the Mathematical Science Research Institute (MSRI) to learn Lean4 with Jeremey Avigad and others.
 - **[Jan.
 2023]** Invited to speak on randomized eigensolvers at the Joint Math Meeting 2023
+- **[Jun.
+2023]** Invited to research with Xioye Li and Roel Van Beeumen on randomized eigensolvers at Lawrence Berkeley National Laboratory

 {% include_relative _includes/publications.md %}